-- (e) All short term rental permits shall be renewed annually on their application anniversary date and are subject to the annual fee.
-Either at the time of initial application or upon annual renewal, an owner may pay the annual fee for multiple years in advance.
-In cases where the annual fee is paid for multiple years in advance, the permit will not be subject to renewal again until the anniversary date for which no advance payment was made. - (f) The short term rental permit is transferable to a new owner, so long as the new owner submits a short term rental permit application and agrees in writing, to comply with the requirements of this Ordinance. - (g) If the terms and conditions of a permit are not met, the permit may be revoked as provided in section 11 of this Ordinance. - (h) If an application for a permit or the renewal of a permit is denied, or a permit is revoked, the owner may appeal to the Board of County Commissioners by written notice delivered within thirty (30) days of denial or revocation. - (i) Unless and until a permit is finally revoked as provided in section 11 of this Ordinance, a short term rental may continue to operate.
+- (e) All short term rental permits shall be renewed annually on their application anniversary date and are subject to the annual fee. - (A) Either at the time of initial application or upon annual renewal, an owner may pay the annual fee for multiple years in advance.
+In cases where the annual fee is paid for multiple years in advance, the permit will not be subject to renewal again until the anniversary date for which no advance payment was made. - (B) A permitted vacation rental shall not be required to pass a new inspection when a permit is renewed, except in the following cases: - (1) there has been a fire, flood or other event that caused substantial damage to the structure; - (2) the permit was revoked; - (3) there has been an addition or substantial modification to the structure;

+- (4) the permit has lapsed for more than 180 days. - (f) The short term rental permit is transferable to a new owner, so long as the new owner submits a short term rental permit application and agrees in writing, to comply with the requirements of this Ordinance. - (g) Revocation of Permit - (A) If the terms and conditions of a permit are not met, the permit may be revoked as provided in section 11 of this Ordinance. - (B) In the sole discretion of the County Building Official, when a Building Code or Ordinance violation exists at a short term rental that presents an immediate serious fire or life safety risk, the County Building Official may immediately revoke the short term rental permit as an emergency revocation and shall arrange for an expedited hearing before the Board of Commissioners pursuant to subsection 11(b)(B) of this ordinance.
+The inspector shall provide written documentation (in layman's terms) of the violation prior to leaving the inspection site. - (C) Upon an emergency revocation, the short term rental shall not be rented or used as a short term rental unless the revocation is lifted and the permit reinstated or a new short term rental permit is obtained. - (D) At any time following the emergency revocation of a short term rental permit pursuant to this subsection, the County Building Official may reinstate the permit upon a reinspection by the County Building Official verifying that the subject Building Code or Ordinance violation has been corrected - (h) If an application for a permit or the renewal of a permit is denied, or a permit is revoked, the owner may appeal to the Board of County Commissioners by written notice delivered within thirty (30) days of denial or revocation. - (i) Unless and until a permit is finally revoked as provided in section 11 of this Ordinance, a short term rental may continue to operate.